Doug Wardlow: 2018 Minnesota Attorney General election

 On August 14, 2018, Wardlow won the Republican primary for Attorney General of Minnesota.
 He faced Democratic U.S. Rep. Keith Ellison.
-Grassroots-Legalize Cannabis Party candidate Noah Dilly Johnson has endorsed Ellison, but will remain on the general election ballot.
-Wardlow had previously been endorsed by the Republican Party at its June 2, 2018 state convention.
-Wardlow lost the election to Ellison by a 49-45% margin.
+Grassroots–Legalize Cannabis Party candidate Noah Dilly Johnson had endorsed Ellison, but remained on the general election ballot.
+Wardlow had previously been endorsed by the Republican Party at its June 2, 2018, state convention.
+Wardlow lost the election to Ellison by a 49–45% margin.

 During his campaign, Wardlow said he would enforce same-sex marriage laws; however, Wardlow previously opposed gay marriage and the Obergefell v.
 Hodges decision, which he described in 2015 as a "tyrannical impulse".
 Wardlow has stated that he would not join other Republican attorney generals who sued to overturn the Affordable Care Act.
 During his campaign for Minnesota Attorney General, Wardlow stated the office is not a "policymaking position" and would refrain from anything "legislative in scope."

 Wardlow stated that, if elected, he would "fire 42 Democratic attorneys right off the bat" from the Attorney General's Office, leading to concern that he might politicize the office and make hiring decisions based on political loyalty rather than merit.

 Controversy arose around Wardlow during the 2018 campaign.
-Former Minnesota Supreme Court Justice Paul Anderson remarked, after learning that Wardlow had maintained a politically conservative legal blog during his time as a law clerk, that “I found the conduct of Mr. Wardlow so egregious, so undermining of the ethics and the standards we have on the court I thought he should have been terminated immediately.”
-He initially promised to keep the Attorney General's office apolitical, but received backlash after a tape caught his remarks saying, “We’re going to fire 42 Democratic attorneys right off the bat and get Republican attorneys in there."
+Former Minnesota Supreme Court Justice Paul Anderson remarked, after learning that Wardlow had maintained a politically conservative legal blog during his time as a law clerk, that "I found the conduct of Mr. Wardlow so egregious, so undermining of the ethics and the standards we have on the court I thought he should have been terminated immediately."
+He initially promised to keep the attorney general's office apolitical, but received backlash after a tape caught his remarks saying, “We’re going to fire 42 Democratic attorneys right off the bat and get Republican attorneys in there."

 In addition, a high school classmate of Wardlow's, Ryan Durant, accused Wardlow of anti-gay bullying during high school, also claiming that Wardlow had mocked him after Durant returned to school following a suicide attempt.

 Wardlow admitted to committing campaign finance violations in the 2018.
 He was fined $46,000.
 Wardlow agreed to pay this amount to the Minnesota Campaign Finance and Public Disclosure Board as a fine.
 Wardlow was supposed to spend $864,072 during the race.
 However, over two years, his campaign committee spent $910,490.